-Our Vision: Jefferson County is a thriving, healthy & safe community for our youth.
+Our Vision is a thriving, healthy & safe community for our youth.

-Jefferson County Communities That Care is a structured, evidence-based community change process focused on preventing substance misuse, interpersonal violence and hopelessness/anxiety among youth by reducing risk factors and improving protective factors.
+Jefferson County Communities That Care is a coalition comprised of more than 100 stakeholders, community members, key leaders and youth.
+We use a structured, evidence-based community change process focused on preventing substance misuse, sexual/relationship violence and hopelessness/anxiety among youth in our community by reducing risk factors and improving protective factors.

 For the past 2 years, Jefferson County Communities That Care has held focus groups and town halls with about 150 diverse youth from Jefferson County, Colorado, to find out what was behind youth substance misuse, violence, hopelessness and anxiety.
 What we found out was simple, and yet also profound.